CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/hooks-inicial/comments.md

       □ The sections are going to have the mini state attached to it, and use a div after the Logo icon component, this div will hold the toggleMini function, which will collapse or expand the menu on click

+    ■ Sections lessons minify

+      □ What defines if the section lessons are expanded or not, is the `aberta` property, so to fix this, we are going to, instead of receiving the aberta as props, we are also going to use a useToggle hook to this

+      □ On the MenuPrincipalSecao component, that is rendered on each iteration of the renderizarSecoes component, we are going to use the property aberta to manage this useToggle